beanssmart/smartbeans-doc/docs/reference/provided/button.md

 ## Entity Configuration

-The `@Provided` annotation can be used to configure the provided binary sensor in detail.
+The `@Provided` annotation can be used to configure the provided button in detail.
 It supports the following
 attributes:

 | Attribute           | Description                                                                                                                                         |